retgits/webhook-bridge/README.md

 # Webhook Bridge

+_This repository has been archived and the code is no longer maintained.
+Feel free to fork and use it if you want to._

 ![webhook-bridge](./icons/webhook-bridge-256.png)

 Webhooks are an awesome way to get notified when something happens, like when a new Pull Request is created in a GitHub repo or when a new commit is done.
 The problem is when your build server is running on a machine that doesn't have a public IP address.